vZMA/web-api/README.md

 2. Run `npm install`
 3. Run `node app.js`

 There are no DB seeds provided with this project.
-If you would like to contriubute, please contact Austin for the dev DB creds.
+If you would like to contribute, please contact fe@zmaartcc.net for the dev DB creds.

 ## Contributing Guidelines and Style